Chapter 11:

 Itsuki’s stern expression softened.

 With a flick of his fingers, a card appeared in his hand, a 2 of hearts.
+Two glowing hearts rose from the card, enveloping Rei and Akira in warm light.

-He glanced at Itsuki
+He glanced at Itsuki, eyes wide with wonder.

-“I wonder… what else can he do?”
+“I wonder what else can he do?”
 Rei thought, excitement bubbling.

-“Thank you… both of you.”
+“Thank you.
+Both of you.”

-Itsuki, waved a hand dismissively.
+Itsuki waved a hand dismissively.

 “Don’t get the wrong idea.
 My magic won’t do much here.
 We need your light.”